acon96/home-llm/docs/Setup.md

 This is option A

+It is recommended to use either `acon96/Home-3B-v3-GGUF` or `acon96/Home-1B-v2-GGUF` as the model for this integration.
+NOTE: if you are using `acon96/Home-3B-v3-GGUF`, you need to set the prompt template to `Zephyr` after setting up the component by configuring the model after creation.

 You need the following settings to configure the local backend from HuggingFace:
 1. **Model Name**: the name of the model in the form `repo/model-name`.
 The repo MUST contain a GGUF quantized model.
 2. **Model Quantization**: The quantization level to download.
 Pick from the list.
 Higher quantizations use more RAM but have higher quality responses.